Admissions: International Students

 All international applicants are encouraged to apply as early as possible to allow sufficient time to receive all the necessary documents and to process and assess the application.

-International applications are accepted for the Fall semester only since the first science course in the sequence begins then.
 We encourage all international applicants to send in their documents at least six months prior to the start of the semester for which they are applying.
 To apply, complete a Graduate Degree Application and use program name: Biotechnology (MPS)

 - Apply online